bzantium/bert-AAD/README.md

-# Adversarial Discrimination and Distillation for BERT Unsupervised Domain Adaptation
+# Adversarial Adaptation with Distillation for BERT Unsupervised Domain Adaptation

 ## Requirements